Kakegurui

 Kakegurui – Compulsive Gambler (賭ケグルイ, Kakegurui) is a Japanese manga series written by Homura Kawamoto and illustrated by Tōru Naomura.
-It began serialization in Square Enix's Gangan Joker in March 2014, with its chapters additionally collected into twenty tankōbon volumes as of October 2025.
+It began serialization in Square Enix's Gangan Joker in March 2014, with its chapters additionally collected into twenty-two tankōbon volumes as of September 2026.
 In North America, the manga has been licensed for English-language release by Yen Press.
 The series has also inspired numerous spin-off manga, including a prequel titled Kakegurui Twin.

 The story of Kakegurui – Compulsive Gambler takes place at Hyakkaou Private Academy, a prestigious school with a student hierarchy developed through gambling.
 Yumeko Jabami is a transfer student with a gambling addiction.
 By counteracting the cheating methods of other gamblers, Yumeko disrupts the students' success and status.

 An anime television series adaptation by MAPPA aired in Japan from July to September 2017.
 A second season, titled Kakegurui ××, aired from January to March 2019.
 The anime series has been licensed and streamed by Netflix outside of Japan.
 Two light novels based on the manga have been released by Square Enix in August 2017 and March 2019, respectively.
 A live-action drama adaptation aired in Japan from January to March 2018, while a second season aired in April 2019.
 A video game adaptation was released in November 2018, but it became inaccessible after its servers were closed down in March 2020.
 A film adaptation featuring the same actors from the drama premiered in May 2019.
 A sequel to the film premiered in June 2021.
+Additionally, a loose Western adaptation of the manga titled Bet was released in 2025.

 Synopsis

 Setting

-Kakegurui – Compulsive Gambler is set at Hyakkaou Private Academy, (私立百花王学園, Shiritsu Hyakkaou Gakuen) a high-class elite school housing the children of Japan's wealthiest and most influential people, with many future leaders and professionals among the student body.
-However, the student hierarchy in this school is not determined by academic performance or athletic ability, but rather by gambling.
+Kakegurui – Compulsive Gambler is set at Hyakkaou Private Academy (私立百花王学園, Shiritsu Hyakka-ō Gakuen), a high-class elite school housing the children of Japan's wealthiest and most influential people, with many future leaders and professionals among the student body.
+However, the student hierarchy in this school is determined not by academic achievement or athletic ability but by gambling.

-Students are ranked by their monetary contributions to the Student Council, which fuels an intricate gambling system where students freely bet their fortunes against one another after class.
-Those who win earn popularity, prestige and connections, while those who lose and fall into debt become slaves to the whims of the remainder of the student body known as Pets, nicknamed "Fido" or "Mittens" ("Pochi" or "Mike" in the original) depending on gender and identified with a collar-like tag around their necks.
-Pets who are unable to clear their debts by the graduation receive "Life Schedules" which dictate their futures as they work to pay off their debts.
+Students are ranked by their monetary contributions to the Student Council, fueling an intricate gambling system in which students freely bet their fortunes against one another after class.
+Those who win earn popularity, prestige and connections, while those who lose fall into debt, and become slaves to the whims of the remainder of the student body known as 'Pets', nicknamed "Fido" or "Mittens" ("Pochi" or "Mike" in the original) depending on gender and identified with a collar-like tag around their necks.
+Pets who are unable to clear their debts by graduation receive "Life Schedules" that dictate their futures as they work to pay them off.